 Your current employer may sponsor specific healthcare benefits designed for its retirees.
 Depending on how long you’ve worked for your company, you may be able to tap into these even if you retire today.
 For instance, some companies provide group health insurance plans for early retirees.
 In such cases, your company may supplement your medical expenses by covering part of the premium for these plans even after you’ve left the office.

 These benefits are more common among large employers with at least 200 employees.
-According to a study by the Kaiser Foundation, 25% of large employers offered retiree health coverage in 2017.
+According to a study by the Kaiser Foundation, 13% of large employers offered retiree health coverage as of 2022.
 And while the rate climbed to 40% in 1999, you should still reach out to your benefits department.
 Learn all about their health insurance plans, as well as how they change when employees retire.

 Keeping Your Employer’s Health Insurance Plan Through COBRA